 “If you got tickets, you were happy.
 If you didn’t, sure, I think you’d be disappointed.
-That was to be expected,” Chris Pinelo, the orchestra’s vice president of communications, said on Tuesday afternoon.
+That was to be expected,” Chris Pinelo, the orchestra’s vice president of communications, said Tuesday afternoon.
 “I was pretty sure a lot of people who were wanting to come wouldn’t be able to get tickets.”

 One thing Pinelo didn’t expect: It would take all of 12 minutes Monday morning, beginning at 8 a.m., for people storming a special LumenoCity website to snap up every ticket available to the general public for the three concerts, Aug.
-1-3 in Washington Park.
+1-3 in Over-The-Rhine's Washington Park.

 LumenoCity features the orchestra in performance against the backdrop of an elaborate, custom-designed light show on the entire facade of Music Hall.
 The inaugural concerts in 2013, conceived to celebrate the debut of CSO music director Louis Langree, drew 35,000 people over two nights.
 No tickets were necessary—people simply showed up to Washington Park.